Joshuasanda/1ST-PROJECT-ON-EXCEL/README.md

 ![](https://github.com/Joshuasanda/1ST-PROJECT-ON-EXCEL/blob/main/Screenshot%202_20230723-090329_Excel.jpg)

 ---
-Another aspect of the task was to highlight employee names that starts with the letter "E" IN yellow and highlight in green **HIGHEST** salary and in RED **LOWEST** salary earned. i acheived this also by using within the conditional format **highlight cell rules**
+Another aspect of the task was to highlight employee names that starts with the letter "E" in yellow and highlight in green **HIGHEST** salary and in RED **LOWEST** salary earned. i acheived this also by using within the conditional format **highlight cell rules**

 ![](https://github.com/Joshuasanda/1ST-PROJECT-ON-EXCEL/blob/main/screenshot%203_20230723-165306_Excel.jpg)